antoniostassi/typescript-lesson/README.md

 ## TypeScript Study Repository

-This repository has been created with the goal to explain basics (and remember by myself) functionalities of Typescript.
+This repository has been created with the goal to explain basics and most important functionalities of Typescript.

 Here you have a list of the suggested order of arguments you should study approaching the repo.